 SuiteCommerce Advanced takes 1st place again.
 SuiteCommerce Advanced has more global e-commerce options out-of-the-box, while Shopify Plus requires extra customizations and add-ons to achieve the same results.
 However, unless your global e-commerce efforts are extensive, Shopify Plus could likely meet your needs through the use of third-party plugins.

 While both SuiteCommerce Advanced and Shopify Plus provide powerful e-commerce solutions, they excel in solving different kinds of problems.
 A thorough assessment of your company's needs will shed light on which platform might be right for you.
-When you are ready to move forward with implementing an e-commerce solution, we encourage you to get in touch with one of our development partners to unlock the full potential and value for your company.

 Hopefully, this post gives you something to work with while trying to understand NetSuite and what it can do for your business.
 If you have any questions and want some free consulting advice, feel free to contact our team at Anchor Group.